 The ability of the Trust to continue as a going concern and meet its debts and commitments as they fall due is dependent upon the Trust being successful in refinancing its loan facility.
-Discussions are currently being held with National Australia Bank to extend the loan facility offer.
+Discussions have not yet been held with National Australia Bank to extend the loan facility offer.
 The Directors have no reason to believe the loans will not be refinanced.

-In the event that the loan will not be refinanced, Stockland Trust Management Limited has provided a loan facility offer to the Trust on market terms and conditions available at the date of acceptance of loan facility offer.
-The facility offer can be accepted by SDRT1 at any time up until its expiry on 31 August 2012.
-As a result, the Directors formed the view that the consolidated Financial Report for the year ended 30 June 2011, can be prepared on a going concern basis.
+In the event that further loans are not refinanced with NAB, Stockland Trust Management Limited, a subsidiary of Stockland Corporation has provided a loan facility offer to the Trust on market terms and conditions which may be accepted any time up to 28 August 2013.
+The loan facility offer is intended to refinance the then current drawn debt amount of the existing facility held by the Trust from NAB for a period of twelve months from the draw down date.

+(d) Basis of preparation (continued)

+As a result, the Directors formed the view that the consolidated Annual Report for the year ended 30 June 2012, can be prepared on a going concern basis.